Omission in BOJ paper signals doubts about radical stimulus

-A shake-up of that framework is not on the near-term horizon, but board debate over the program's feasibility may heat up as slowing inflation puts the BOJ's credibility on the line.
+A shake-up of that framework is not on the near-term horizon, but board debate over the programme's feasibility may heat up as slowing inflation puts the BOJ's credibility on the line.

 Under the massive money-printing experiment launched in April 2013, the BOJ targets base money - cash and deposits at the central bank - on hopes the wall of money it pumps out spurs expectations of price rises and nudges consumers to spend more now rather than save.